mapproxy/mapproxy/doc/deployment.rst

 MapProxy uses ``paster serve``, a tool included as a dependency, to start these servers with a configured MapProxy application.

-Paster needs a configuration where the application (MapProxy in this case) and the server is defined.
+Paster needs a configuration where the application (MapProxy in this case) and the server are defined.
 The ``etc/`` directory created with ``paster create`` (see :doc:`install`) already contains two example configurations.
 Both configurations define MapProxy as the WSGI application to start and setup some configuration options.

 Testing
 -------

 The ``develop.ini`` uses the Paster HTTP Server as the WSGI server.
-This server already implements HTTP so you can directly access the MapProxy with your GIS client on port 8080.
+This server already implements HTTP so you can directly access the MapProxy with your Web or GIS client on port 8080.

 With the ``--reload`` option of ``paster serve`` MapProxy will take notice when you change any configuration and will reload these files.